Update: This blog was updated on July 12, 2019 to reflect commercial loading zone changes for large trucks which are about to take effect.

-In early May, we will be adding new safety restrictions for large vehicles travelling through Pioneer Square.
-Vehicles weighing more than 10,000 pounds will no longer be allowed to park or drive in the lane closest to the sidewalks on First Ave in Pioneer Square due to concerns about the underground road support structures.
+In early May, we announced new safety restrictions for large vehicles traveling through Pioneer Square.
+Vehicles weighing more than 10,000 pounds are no longer allowed to park or drive in the lane closest to the sidewalks on First Ave in Pioneer Square due to concerns about the underground road support structures.
+Previously announced commercial load zone changes for large trucks will take effect on the week of July 15.

 A quick history lesson